Symbios/zf2-multi-factor-authentication/README.md

 ```

 Upon a successful login redirect the authenticated user to the mfa screen.
 Here is a sample action for the MFA.
+Note that we save the authenticated user in a cache variable and we clear the authentication storage before redirecting.
+After a successful MFA we restore the storage from the cache.
 ```php
     /**
      * Check multi-factor authentication after a successful login.